Kuni-UoL/Final_project_202002946/README.md

 # Backgrouds
 Health inequalities refer to unequal differences in health between social groups or places, and they are one of the issues that must be addressed in urban planning.
 One of the main determinants of health inequalities is socioeconomic deprivation.
 Several studies have investigated this relationship at the national level.
 For example, Marmot et al. (2020) observed that life expectancy tends to be shorter in more deprived areas in England.
 However, it is also important to analyse this relationship at a local scale, because health inequalities are not evenly distributed within cities and because local authorities are responsible for many practical countermeasures.

-This notebook investigates the association between deprivation and health inequality in Leeds, using life expectancy as a measure of health outcomes and the Index of Multiple Deprivation (IMD) as a measure of area-level deprivation.
-By combining and analysing these datasets, the notebook aims to provide insight into how deprivation correlates with life expectancy across neighbourhoods in Leeds, providing evidence that can support local decision-making for the public good.
+This project investigates the association between deprivation and health inequality in Leeds, using life expectancy as a measure of health outcomes and the Index of Multiple Deprivation (IMD) as a measure of area-level deprivation.
+By combining and analysing these datasets, the project aims to provide insight into how deprivation correlates with life expectancy across neighbourhoods in Leeds, providing evidence that can support local decision-making for the public good.

-# Data
+# Data in the Repository
 202002946.ipynb contains the code necessary to run the analysis.

 lebymsoas.xlsx contains life expectancy at birth.
 The dataset was provided by the Office for National Statistics (2021) and is available at https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/lifeexpectancies/adhocs/13926lifeexpectancyatbirthandage65yearsbysexformiddlelayersuperoutputareasmsoasengland2016to2020.